JustusAdam/marvin-docs/Getting-Started.md

 `marvin-pp` creates the main file dynamically at compile time by scanning your project for scripts.
 You can add external scripts by adding an `external-scripts.json` file and `marvin-pp` will add those to your main file then.

+To use `marvin-pp` simply add an empty main file, except for this line: `{-# OPTIONS_GHC -F -pgmF marvin-pp -optF --adapter -optF slack-rtm #-}` (this is what `marvin-init` does as well).

 **Important**: The `marvin-pp` generator is a compile time preprocessor and thus its output is often cached by your build system.
-As a result you have to run `cabal clean` or `stack clean` after you added a new script or removed one to force the build system to regenerate the main file.
+As a result you have to run `cabal clean` or `stack clean` after you added or removed a script to force the build system to regenerate the main file.